 Mindful meditation is usually practiced while sitting down and remaining still.
 It is a combination of deep breathing, relaxation and focused attention on the present moment, and it may initially be difficult to achieve.
 But like your biceps, your brain is a muscle, and it can be retrained and strengthened with each workout.
 In fact, it’s the most important muscle of all.
 Click here to learn how to practice the ancient craft.

 2. Find a Reason to Get Fit

 It’s no secret that motivation is the key to a better body.
 Whether you want to fit into that nice little black dress or finish strong in this year’s marathon, it’s important to identify your why for wanting to change your lifestyle.
 The obvious reasons are that leading a healthy lifestyle increases your energy level, boosts confidence, relieves stress and improves your chances of longevity.
 Looking good is just an added bonus.
-If none of those reasons sell you, dig deeper.
+If none of those reasons sells you, dig deeper.
 Once you’ve identified your “why,” hold on to it for dear life.

-3. Plan For Setbacks
+3. Plan for Setbacks

-4. Focus on You & You Alone
+4. Focus on You and You Alone

 I remember when I gave up alcohol one year.
 My friends gave me hell for it, told me that I “was no fun” and urged that I “take one sip.”
 But I stuck to my guns because I viewed liquor as unnecessary calories.
 There’s no better time to be selfish than when attempting to improve yourself.
 Working out and eating right is intimidating enough, and if you focus on what others look like, what they will say and how they will feel about your improved lifestyle, then you won’t succeed.
 It is very easy to go down the road of peer pressure, but make up your mind to do better.
 Who knows?
-You might end up inspiring someone close to you to take the same path.
+You may end up inspiring someone close to you to take the same path.

 5. No Matter What, Never Give Up